 One of the key ways by which groups self-identify is through the medium of clothes.
-Almost all religions have some form of dress code and uniforms, which aim to foster a sense of uniformity in action and sometimes in thought, are the norm among such diverse groups as the police force, athletes, fast-food workers and airlines.
+Almost all religions have some form of dress code or uniforms, which aim to foster a sense of uniformity in action and sometimes in thought and are the norm among such diverse groups as the police force, athletes, fast-food workers and airlines.

-Clothes originated in the aftermath of the sin of man's disobedience to G-d in Gan Eden.
-As a consequence of using our physical body for sin, we were instructed to cover much of it with clothes.
+Clothes themselves originated in the aftermath of the sin of man's disobedience to G-d in Gan Eden.
+Before man’s sin, the physical and the spiritual world existed in harmony.
+There was no need to cover up one’s body.
+It is only as a consequence of using our physical body for sin that we were instructed to cover much of it with clothes.

 The first piece of clothing mentioned is that of the choshen, the breastplate, worn by the high priest.
-Our Sages state that the choshen had the ability to atone for the sins of miscarriage of justice; it is referred to in the Biblical text as the choshen hamishpat, the breastplate of justice.
+Our Sages state that the choshen had the ability to atone for the sin of miscarriage of justice; it is referred to in the Biblical text as the choshen hamishpat, the breastplate of justice.
 The path to G-d begins with ensuring monetary justice for all.
-Contained within the breastplate were the Urim vTumim, literally the lights and perfection, whereby G-d "communicated" to the high priest regarding issues of national importance.
+Contained within the breastplate were the Urim v’Tumim, literally “the lights and perfection”, whereby G-d "communicated" to the high priest regarding issues of national importance.
 In other words, G-d's relationship to the people of Israel is predicated upon our monetary integrity.

 Not by chance did Rav Yosef Karo—author of the standard code of Jewish law, the Shulchan Aruch—codify the vast corpus of monetary law in the section entitled Choshen Mishpat.
-Many of the commentaries on the Shulchan Aruch took their titles from the description of the choshen hamishpat; classic rabbinic works such as the Ktoz Hachoshen, the Avnei Milueem and the Urim Vtumim.
-The centerpiece of the choshen hamishpat is the four rows of stone, the arba turim; the name of the great code of Rav Yaakov ben Asher, on which Rav Yosef Karo based his Shulchan Aruch.
+Many of the commentaries on the Shulchan Aruch took their titles from the description of the choshen hamishpat, classic rabbinic works such as the K’toz Hachoshen, the Avnei Milueem and the Urim V’tumim.
+The centerpiece of the choshen hamishpat is the four rows of stone, the arba turim, the name of the great code of law by Rav Yaakov ben Asher, on which Rav Yosef Karo based his Shulchan Aruch.

 Clothes may reflect our values and beliefs, but they are only a means to an end.
 In order to ensure that our clothes are "for splendour and beauty", we must see beyond the clothes in order to come closer to G-d and our fellow man.